GLOBAL MARKETS-U.S. shares slip on Fed rate hike worries; dollar climbs

 Fed Vice Chairman Stanley Fischer, in an interview with

-Bloomberg TV, said the U.S. job market is close to full strength
+Bloomberg TV on Tuesday, said the U.S. job market is close to

-and the pace of interest rate hikes will depend on how well the
+full strength and the pace of interest rate hikes will depend on

 Mounting expectations for a Fed hike this year boosted